-(1) We issued purchase orders in 2019 totaling \$35.8 million for goods that we expect to receive in 2020.

-(2) We currently lease approximately 80,000 square feet of office space for our new corporate headquarters in Minneapolis, Minnesota, under a lease that expires in February 2031 and approximately 51,000 square feet of office, assembly and warehouse space at another facility in Minneapolis, Minnesota, under a lease that expires in March 2027.
-As of December 31, 2019, we had additional lease commitments of \$14.3 million related to amendments to existing building leases that have not commenced.
+- $(1) \quad \text{We issued purchase orders in 2020 totaling $19.5 million for goods that we expect to receive in 2021.}$ - (2) We currently lease approximately 113,000 square feet of office space for our corporate headquarters in Minneapolis, Minnesota, under a lease that expires in February 2031 and approximately 57,000 square feet of office, assembly and warehouse space at another facility in Minneapolis, Minnesota, under a lease that expires in March 2027.
+As of December 31, 2020, we had additional lease commitments of \$7.1 million related to amendments to existing building leases that have not commenced.
 We entered into a fleet vehicle program for certain members of our field sales organization in 2016.
-At December 31, 2019, we had 84 vehicles under this program with current lease commitments.
-Furthermore, we lease office equipment from time-to-time based on our needs and these commitments are classified as operating leases.

-(3) We are required to make quarterly royalty payments to a third-party for our Actitouch system revenue through August 2023.
+At December 31, 2020, we had 59 vehicles under this program with current lease commitments.
+Furthermore, we lease office equipment from time-to-time based on our needs and these commitments are classified as operating leases. - (3) We are required to make quarterly royalty payments to a third-party for our Actitouch system revenue through August 2023.
 Beginning in September 2017, the payments are equal to 6% of our quarterly revenue attributable to our Actitouch system.
 In any year that this revenue exceeds \$40.0 million, we are required to pay 7% on revenue over \$40.0 million and 6% on revenue of \$40.0 million and under.
-Because our revenue attributable to our Actitouch system, and therefore the amount of royalty payments we will be required to pay in the future, are unknown, this amount only reflects royalties due associated with a portion of our 2019 Actitouch revenue.
-We plan to discontinue the current Actitouch product line in the first quarter of 2020.
+Because our revenue attributable to our Actitouch system, and therefore the amount of royalty payments we will be required to pay in the future, are unknown, this amount only reflects royalties due associated with a portion of our 2020 Actitouch revenue.
+We discontinued the current Actitouch product line in 2020.